WUYUDING2583/Blog/reactjs/create-react-app/Implementation_of_npm_start.md

 ## 3.1 Overview

-Checking browsers is to check if user has set the `browserslist` configuration in the project.
+Checking browsers is to check if user has set the `browserslist` configuration in the project, if not we help uesr to set the default browsers.
 Below is the overview of `check browsers`:

 ![CheckBrowsers](./assets/Implementation_of_npm_start/CheckBrowsers.png)